What you will study

 Other OU statistics modules focus on hands-on practical applications of statistical techniques and interpretation of data and statistical analyses.
 This module complements these modules by providing the mathematical theory underlying the methods and concepts, including a treatment of both classical and Bayesian statistics.
 A considerable amount of mathematics is sometimes required for this development.

-This module is delivered entirely online, with integrated use of exercises, animations, audio and video segments.
-Although there are no printed study materials, you will be able to print some materials from the module website.
+This module is delivered online, with integrated use of exercises, animations, audio and video segments.
+You will also be provided with printed versions of the main units and extra exercises.

 The module is divided into four blocks of study.